amd/ryzen-ai-documentation/docs/xrt_smi.rst

 Platform Information
 ====================

-Reports more detailed information about the NPU, such as its performance mode and clocks.
+Reports more detailed information about the NPU, such as the performance mode and power consumption.

 .. code-block:: shell